One Night in Jail: A Travel Horror Story

 To this day, my mother is still in jail.
 We went down to Mexico as a family to visit her last week.

 Totally kidding.
-This story has a happy ending, and thankfully, my mother was released from jail nine (very long) hours later.
+This story has a happy ending, and thankfully, my mother was released from jail in Mexico nine (very long) hours later.
 With an explanation about her arrest that involved ‘sexo in the park’, (what?!) she was told to pay 600 Mexican pesos (approx. USD 30) if she wanted to be released.
 Yes, you read that right.
 My mother was extorted for the price of Sunday morning brunch.
 For having sex in the park??

 Traumatized and exhausted, but elated to be free, she walked out into the morning sunshine to call an Uber and get the hell out of there.